Choose a start date

-You will learn the key elements of fiction writing, particularly in relation to short stories, such as structure, characterisation, dialogue, point of view, narrative voice, style and how to develop, sustain and end a story.
-Depending on students' particular interests we may also look specifically at novel writing, experimental writing and the craft of writing poetry.
-Students also learn how to sustain their practice as a writer and how to revise and edit their own work.
+You will learn the key elements of fiction writing, particularly in relation to short stories and novels.
+Subjects covered include structure, characterisation, dialogue, point of view, narrative voice, style and how to develop, sustain and end a story.
+On this highly practical course you will also learn how to support your practice as a writer and how to revise and edit your own work.

-Due to popular demand, please note the same course will take place on Tuesdays and Thursdays.
-In other words, you do not need to register for both nights, just pick your preferred day of the week.
+Due to popular demand, please note the same Approach to Creative Writing evening course will take place on Tuesdays and Thursdays.
+You do not need to register for both nights, just pick your preferred day of the week.

 Applicants must be proficient in written and spoken English.